 Conclusion (said by authors on camera)

-Didier Devys: Though this method can provide insight into transcription in Saccharomyces cerevisiae, it was also applied with slight variations to other model systems, such as mammalian cells [1-INT].
+Didier Devys: (sentence was slightly modified) Though this method can provide insight into transcription in Saccharomyces cerevisiae, it was also applied with slight variations to other model systems, such as mammalian cells [1-INT].
+Replace 8.1 with 8.2.

 Didier Devys says the statement above in an interview-style statement, looking slightly off-camera.

-Didier Devys:
+Didier Devys: Replaced sentence: By using this protocol, we could detect a global decrease in mRNA synthesis which was compensated by global decrease in mRNA degradation.

 Didier Devys says the statement above in an interview-style statement, looking slightly off-camera.